dmkravtsov/odessapricepredictor/README.md

 After getting the result  I still have to put much more efforts to improve my model.
 The result reflects that some of the valuable data might not yet to be discovered from the dataset.
 Probably need to review all data missed, outliers, and spend more time for data analysis and multicollinearity issue.

-Thank you for your time!!
+Thank you for your time!!!